 6.8 The community and stakeholders, including statutory organisations, will be encouraged to participate in the on-going policy development process and a range of consultation / engagement methods will be used to help achieve this.
-Following on from the early engagement on policy options and key matters, the Council will consult on preferred options for the Development Plan Document for a 6 week period of consultation.
+Following on from the early engagement on policy options, the Council will consult on preferred options for the Development Plan Document.